microsoft/azure-health-data-services-workshop/Challenge-02 - Convert HL7v2 and C-CDA to FHIR/Readme.md

 3. Refer back to the FHIR service `$convert-data` [documentation](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/convert-data) on how to arrange the parameters in the JSON body of the request.
 Be aware that the parameter values now need to work for C-CDA data.

-4. You will need to format the C-CDA data so that it sits correctly in the JSON request body.
+4. You will need to format the C-CDA data payload so that it sits correctly in the JSON request body.

     __Hint:__ The JSON spec requires all keys and values to be surrounded by double quotes.
 Any double quotes *within* the JSON data payload must be `\` escaped, however.
 Look at the `"` quotation marks in the C-CDA data string.
 These `"` quotes all need to be `\` escaped in order for the `$convert-data` request to work.